-- 18.5 LCC will maintain an oversubscription (waiting) list for: - First time admission; - Infant-junior transfer; and - Transfers from primary (including junior) to secondary school. - 186 The oversubscription (waiting) list is ranked in the same order as the published oversubscription criteria and not by date of application.
-The list will be held after national offer date until the 31st December of that year. - 187 Applications received after the National Offer Date will be determined as mid-term applications.
+- 18.6 The oversubscription (waiting) list is ranked in the same order as the published oversubscription criteria and not by date of application.
+The list will be held after national offer date until the 31st December of that year. - 18.7 Applications received after the National Offer Date will be determined as mid-term applications.
 Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists. - LCC does not hold waiting lists past 31 December in relation to any mid-term applications.
-At any point while on the oversubscription (waiting) list, the family's circumstances change and LCC has been made aware, the application will be re-assessed, and the lists will be re-ranked in accordance with the priority criteria.
+At any point while on the oversubscription (waiting) list, the family's circumstances change and LCC has been made aware, the application will be re-assessed, and the lists will be reranked in accordance with the priority criteria.
 Where a family has failed to notify LCC of such a change and is subsequently offered a place, that place may be withdrawn in accordance with section 12.

-Circumstances in which an application might be refused - children with challenging behaviour and twice Excluded Pupils
+Circumstances in which an application might be refused - children with challenging behaviour and twice Excluded Pupils children with Education, Health and Care Plan.

-- Where a child has been permanently excluded from two or more schools, there is no obligation on LCC to comply with parental preference for a period of two years from the last exclusion.
-This does not apply where exclusion was before the child was of compulsory school age, for children who have been re-instated following a permanent exclusion or for children with special educational needs statements or Education, Health and Care Plan. - In addition to this, applications for vulnerable children who have been unable to secure a school place outside of the normal admissions round may be referred for consideration under the Fair Access Protocol.
+189 Where a child has been permanently excluded from two or more schools, there is no obligation on LCC to comply with parental preference for a period of two years from the last exclusion.
+This does not apply where exclusion was before the child was of compulsory school age, for children who have been re-instated following a permanent exclusion or for

+- In addition to this, applications for vulnerable children who have been unable to secure a school place outside of the normal admissions round may be referred for consideration under the Fair Access Protocol.
 Further details about this can be found on LCC's website.
 Parents should be aware that where children are considered under the protocol, the protocol has no obligation to comply with school preference rights (although it will be considered) in seeking to secure a school place.
-However, there is nothing to prevent a parent from applying for a different school at that time any such application will be considered in accordance with the usual process. - 18.11 Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, it must refer the case to LCC for action under the Fair Access Protocol. - 18.12 For those of primary school age the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.
-For those of secondary

-- school age the relevant Area Behaviour Partnership will be responsible to place the student with support as necessary. - 18.13 Parents are not precluded from applying for a school place even whilst the FAP isongoing. - 18.14 For those children who have been permanently excluded and are in a transition phase (i.e. transferring from Year 6 to Year 7), all exclusions are expunged and the receiving school must take the child.
+However, there is nothing to prevent a parent from applying for a different school at that time any such application will be considered in accordance with the usual process. - 18.11 Where a governing body does not wish to admit a child with challenging behaviour outside the normal admissions round, even though places are available, the case must refer to LCC for action under the Fair Access Protocol. - 18.12 For those of primary school age the Primary Fair Access Panel will consider the most appropriate school and will aim to facilitate a re-integration.
+For those of secondary school age the relevant Area Behaviour Partnership will be responsible to place the student with support, as necessary. - 18.13 Parents are not precluded from applying for a school place even whilst the FAP isongoing. - 18.14 For those children who have been permanently excluded and are in a transition phase (i.e., transferring from Year 6 to Year 7), all exclusions are expunged, and the receiving school must take the child.